 Serdaxin is an extended release formulation of clavulanic acid, which is an ingredient present in antibiotics approved by the FDA.
 We are currently developing Serdaxin for the treatment of depression and neurodegenerative disorders.
 We have recently concluded a Phase IIa proof of concept clinical trial for major depressive disorder ("MDD"), with Serdaxin.
 The proof-of-concept, randomized, double blind, placebo controlled and dose ranging (5 mg, 10 mg, 15 mg administered twice daily) Phase IIa clinical trial enrolled 77 MDD patients at multiple sites in the United States.
 No statistical difference was seen between the three doses and the placebo on the Montgomery-Asberg Depression Rating Scale ("MADRS").
 A high dropout rate of non-responders in the placebo group contributed to a higher-than-expected response for the placebo-treated subjects that completed the study.
 We believe this high dropout rate may have contributed to the absence of statistical significance.
 In our ad hoc analysis, results from the Phase IIa clinical trial showed that patients suffering from MDD responded most positively to the 5 mg dose of the drug, and supported proceeding to a Phase IIb clinical trial.
 In the subgroup analysis, the study showed that patients with severe MDD taking 5 mg of Serdaxin had significant improvement in MADRS, scores after 8 weeks of treatment, compared to the placebo group.
 Among the 77 patients, 53 patients were classified as having severe MDD.
-Of the 14 patients treated with 5 mg of Serdaxin, MADRS scores improved by 55.6%, compared to only 34.0% in the placebo group (n = 14), which was statistically significant (p=0.041) on an intent to treat basis.
+Of the 14 severe MDD patients treated with 5 mg of Serdaxin, MADRS scores significantly improved by 55.6%, compared to only 34.0% in the placebo group (n = 14).
 In addition, 64.3% of patients with severe MDD treated with the 5 mg of Serdaxin were considered "Responders" compared to 28.6% in the placebo group (p=0.0581).
 A "Responder" is a patient with a change from baseline MADRS score of greater than or equal to 50% after treatment.
 Additionally, 42.9% of patients in the treatment group at 5 mg of Serdaxin were in remission with a MADRS score of less than or equal to 12 after eight weeks of treatment, versus 14.3% in the placebo group (p=0.209).
-During the trial there were no reports of side effects that are commonly linked to currently marketed antidepressant drugs, such as selective serotonin uptake inhibitors, ("SSRI"), serotonin-norepinephrine reuptake inhibitors, ("SNRI"), and tricyclic antidepressants ("TCA").
+During the trial there were no reports of side effects that are commonly linked to currently marketed antidepressant drugs, such as selective serotonin uptake inhibitors, ("SSRI"), serotoninnorepinephrine reuptake inhibitors, ("SNRI"), and tricyclic antidepressants ("TCA").
 The 5 mg Serdaxin-treated group (20 adverse events) reported 40% fewer adverse events than the placebo group (36 adverse events).
 In addition, the 5 mg Serdaxin-treated group reported a lower dropout rate by week 2 of 4.8% compared to 9.1% in the placebo group, and by week 8 the drop-out rate for the Serdaxin group was only 14.3% compared to 59.1% in the placebo group.
 Pre-clinical studies suggest that Serdaxin may have an inverted, U-shape dose-response curve.
 This inverted, dose-response relationship may explain the observation in the Phase IIa trial of a more positive response in patients taking the lowest dose.
 Due to this phenomenon, higher doses of Serdaxin may not be effective, suggesting an additional potential benefit with respect to the risk of overdose problems prevalent in other psychogenic medications.
-A Phase IIb trial for MDD with lower doses started recruiting patients in early 2011.
-We are also currently planning the Phase II clinical trial for Parkinson's disease ("PD"), with Serdaxin.
+A Phase IIb trial for MDD with lower doses completed patient enrollment in June 2011, with results expected in the fourth quarter of 2011.
+We are also currently planning the Phase II clinical trial for Parkinson's disease ("PD"), with Serdaxin and have submitted the protocol for this study to the FDA.